kstenerud/streamux/README.md

 #### Request ID

-The request ID field is a unique number that is generated by the requesting peer to differentiate the current request from other requests that are still in-flight (IDs that have been sent to the peer but have not yet received a response, or have been canceled but not yet acked).
+The request ID field is a unique number that is generated by the requesting peer to differentiate the current request from other requests that are still in-flight (IDs that have been sent to the peer but have not yet received a response, or have been canceled but not yet cancel acked).
 The requesting peer must not re-use IDs that are currently in-flight.

 Request IDs are scoped to the requesting peer.
 For example, request ID 22 from peer A is distinct from request ID 22 from peer B.